Posted on Jan. 9th, 2019 | By Hailey, WayKen Project Manager

 What is CNC Machining?

-CNC machining is a manufacturing process involving the programmed CAD model is used to dictate the machining tools in order to produce products.
-The design and manufacturing of the mechanical parts in modern CNCs is highly automated.
+CNC machining is a manufacturing process involving the programmed CAD model that is used to dictate the machining tools in order to produce products.
+The design and manufacturing of the mechanical parts in modern CNCs are highly automated.
 In CNC machining, the desired cuts and other techniques are programmed and fed into the machine which then carries out the specified tasks.
 Many industries are engaging the CNC machines for faster production of precise and highly efficient parts.

 The modeling of the desired part or geometry is done on the modeling software.
 Modern modeling software has aided in the use of rapid prototyping techniques due to their easy interface which enables domestic as well as industrial customers to design the required geometry.
 The designed model defining the dimensions of the required geometry is then converted into the manufacturing directives by using CAM (Computer Aided Manufacturing) software.
 The transformation of the directives into specific commands such as G and M-codes is necessary for the particular machine to produce the component.